ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-specify-the-images-to-upload.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How To Specify The Images To Upload
+title: How To Specify The Images To Upload
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How To Specify The Images To Upload
-description: Dynamic Web TWAIN SDK Documentation FAQs How To Specify The Images To Upload
+description: How To Specify The Images To Upload
 ---

-# Develop
+# Development

 ## How to specify the images to upload?